josecanciani/jscore/README.md

 #### Life cycle

 If you add a listener, you should remove it before trying to `uninit` the target object.
-If you don't do this, an exception will be thrown (but it will not break the flow).
-This is in place so that the engine can warn you about a possible race condition error.
+If you don't do this, an exception will be thrown (but it will not break the flow to reduce the possibility of breaking the app).
+This is in place so that the framework can warn you about poorly manage object life cycles.
+If you create an object, you are expected to remove it (not only to avoid references that makes garbage collection impossible, but also so you can trust any uninit code you add is always executed).

 You can only add one listener type per object (ie: you cannot add two `click` event listeners from the same object to the same target).
 This will also avoid race condition situations, mandating the developer to properly handle both together.